 Various PSU jobs are also offered to the CSIR NET qualified candidates.

-The pattern of an exam defines a particular way for organizing or conducting the tests.
+The pattern of an exam defines a particular way of organizing or conducting the tests.
 Exam Patterns are prescribed by the authorities, who are responsible for organizing these two exams.

 Check the Exam Pattern from below –

 GATE Exam Pattern –

 As per the latest information brochure, the Exam Pattern of Graduate Aptitude Test can be defined with the help of the following points –

 The examination will be conducted in 25 subjects or papers.

 It will contain two different types of questions in all the papers i.e General Aptitude and Technical + Engineering Mathematics.

 This is an Online Computer Based Test (CBT).